Reading time

 While German customers don’t choose products based purely on the lowest price, value for money is a major factor.
 Discount campaigns are standard across the industry — and customers expect them.

-Our best-performing creative in terms of conversions was the Black Friday campaign, which delivered up to 18× higher performance compared to our regular campaigns.
+Our best-performing campaign in terms of conversions was the Black Friday campaign, which delivered up to 18× higher performance compared to our regular campaigns.

 📌 Video formats are winning